dam90/tpoint/README.md

 # tpoint.py : Automated Telescope Alignment

 I wanted to automatically generate tpoint alignment files for use with TheSkyX.
+Eventually I will include a mount model library to use the tpoint files outside of theksy.
 I need to do something like this:

 1. Generate a set of survey points
 2. For each survey point: